 Over 50% of the population are online

-China is entering 2016 having reached a milestone in the number citizens using the internet, for the first time over half of the population are online.
+China is entering 2016 having reached a milestone in the number of netizens, for the first time over half of the population are online.
 The country has seen the number of internet users steadily growing, almost doubling since 2009.

 688 million people are now online and the country takes the top spot for the largest number of internet users in the world.
 Although that said, the percentage of people with internet access trails the world leaders, where the top ten stand at over 90%.